fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ### 🏎💨 Run Training Script

-0. (Optional) If you have uploaded the raw dataset of benchmarking experiment from Jetson device, the next step is to get a training dataset.
+0. (Optional) If you have uploaded the raw dataset from the benchmarking experiment on the Jetson device, the next step is to get a training dataset.

-    To get training dataset from raw dataset, there's a script [create_dataset.sh](./create_dataset.sh) that simplifies this process.
+    To get training data from the raw dataset, run the following setup script [create_dataset.sh](./create_dataset.sh).

     ```bash
     ./create_dataset.sh
     ```

-    Running this script creates `preprocessed_data` and `training_data` using `raw_data`.
+    Running this script creates `preprocessed_data` and `training_data` folders using the datasets in `raw_data` folder.
 The `raw_data` is downloaded from DagsHub.
 You can also pass `--push-to-dagshub` flag to the above script, this will push both the `preprocessed_data` and `training_data` to DagsHub repository.

 > [!NOTE]
-> Once you have the `training_data`, you can run the step 2 and skip step 1.
+> If you already have your own `training_data`, then you can skip step 1 and head straight to step 2.

 1. DagsHub already contains the training dataset that we can use directly.
 To download the latest training dataset run the following command